swiggy-2022-bootcamp/cdp-team2/CustomerAccount/Readme.md

 =================================
 1) CRUD using dynaomoDB
 2) gRPC for service to service communication
-3) Get Cart details of the Customer
+3) Get Cart details of the Customer using gRPC request
-4) Get Reward details of the Customer
+4) Get Reward details of the Customer using gRPC request
 -------------------------------------------------------